chris-janidlo/UnityTemplate/README.md

 3. `./init.sh -j <other-project-url`, where `<other-project-url>` is an existing Unity project's GitHub project
     - `./init.sh` will prompt for a project name; this is what the other repo will be called when it's cloned (we'll call it `<given-project-name>`)
 4. When `init.sh` is done, you will be inside an empty, non-existant `UnityTemplate` directory; the new project will be in `UnityTemplate/../<given-project-name>`. `init.sh` will tell you to `cd` to a directory; execute that command and you'll be finished.

-## Issues

-No guarantees as to safety; this script calls `rm -rf` and generally messes with the filesystem.
-If you follow the instructions exactly, you should be fine, but I am not liable in the case that this somehow destroys your whole filesystem.
-Read `init.sh` and understand what it does to be safe.